tensorflow/tfjs-models/body-segmentation/README.md

 ## Output Visualization Utility Functions

 Body Segmentation provides utility functions to help with drawing and compositing using the outputs.
-These utility functions are based on the ones provided by the [BodyPix Package](https://github.com/tensorflow/tfjs-models/tree/master/body-pix#output-visualization-utility-functions).
+These utility functions are based on the ones provided by the deprecated [BodyPix Package](https://github.com/tensorflow/tfjs-models/tree/master/body-pix#output-visualization-utility-functions).

 ### bodySegmentation.toBinaryMask